ibm-cloud-docs/power-iaas/set-full-linux.md

    - SLES 15 SP3 (General and SAP)

-   - SLES 15 SP4 (General and SAP - when available)

-   - And newer versions

 RHEL:

    - RHEL 8.4 (General and SAP)

-   - RHEL 8.6 (General and SAP - when available)

-   - And newer versions

 ## Setting up full Linux&reg; subscription
 {: #set-full-Linux}